This topic discusses each type of resource in Cloud KMS. You can learn more about the hierarchy of resources.

 - Software (

-SOFTWAREin the Cloud SDK and Cloud Key Management Service API)
+SOFTWAREin the Google Cloud CLI and Cloud Key Management Service API)

 - External (

-EXTERNALin the Cloud SDK and Cloud Key Management Service API)
+EXTERNALin the Google Cloud CLI and Cloud Key Management Service API)

 Although the protection level is a property of a key version, it cannot be changed after the key is created.